PostCo/an_post_return/README.md

 ## Code of Conduct

-Everyone interacting in the AnpostApi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/anpost_api/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the AnPostReturn project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/PostCo/an_post_return/blob/main/CODE_OF_CONDUCT.md).